symbiote-library/silversocial/framework/docs/en/misc/module-release-process.md

 your modules page on silverstripe.org
 * Be involved in our community
     * Subscripe to our developer mailing list and be available to answer questions on the forum.
-    * Attend [irc:our weekly core discussions on IRC](irc/our weekly core discussions on IRC) as regularly as you can.
+    * Attend our weekly core discussions on IRC as regularly as you can.
 * Create an **issue tracker** so your users can file bugs and feature requests (see ["Feedback and Bugtracking"](module-release-process#feedback-and-bugtracking) below)
 * Create a **roadmap** and **milestones** outlining future release planning